gorylpe/TSPSimulatedAnnealing/README.md

 # Implementation details

 Temperatures were chosen empirically by reading appropriate values from plots shown below.
-The point was to limit iterations of algorithm to only this values which have real impact for finding the best solution at the best time.
+The point was to limit iterations of algorithm to only these values which have real impact for finding the best solution at the best time.
 Iterating at random solutions when temperature is too high is as unnecessary as computationally expensive searching for next better solution when temperature is enough low to make this searching unprofitable.